amentumspace/file_unittest/README.md

 ## Introduction

-This package provides a way to create and run unit tests based on text-based files.
+This package provides a way to create and run unit tests based on text-based files aka _golden testing_.

-Its purpose is to allow the user to generate a set of text files which are then re-generated and compared whenever the tested code-base changes.
+Its purpose is to allow the user to generate a set of text files (_golden files_) which are then re-generated and compared whenever the tested code-base changes.

 ## Installation